koordinates/kart/DATASETS_v2.md

 * `text`
   - stores a string of text, using the database's text encoding.
 * `time`
-  - stores hour + minute + second.
-The timezone that should be used to interpret this is not stored.
+  - stores hour + minute + second, and optionally the timezone that this time was recorded in.
 * `timestamp`
-  - stores the number of seconds since the unix epoch - 1 January 1980, UTC.
-The timezone that must be used to interpret this number is well-defined: it is UTC.
+  - stores a date + time, and optionally the timezone that this timestamp was recorded in.

 ##### Extra type info